Benchee.Statistics (Benchee v1.5.0)

 • median - when all measured times are sorted, this is the middle value (or average of the two middle values when the number of times is even).
 More stable than the average and somewhat more likely to be a typical value you see.

 • percentiles - a map of percentile ranks.
-These are the values below which x% of the run times lie.
-For example, 99% of run times are shorter than the 99th percentile (99th %) rank. is a value for which 99% of the run times are shorter.
+These are the values below which x% of the samples lie.
+For example, 99% of samples are less than is a value for which 99% of the run times are less than it.

-• mode - the run time(s) that occur the most.
+• mode - the samples that occur the most.
 Often one value, but can be multiple values if they occur the same amount of times.
 If no value occurs at least twice, this value will be nil.

 • minimum - the smallest sample measured for the scenario